Frequently Asked Questions

 Is there white water?
 Will I tip over?

-Most days, the river is moving, flat, water, with no rapids.
+Most days, the river is flat water with no rapids.
 Depending on wind, weather, and flow rates, there can be choppy water, rolling waves, and even large swells along the way.
 Our kayaks are stable, and most people make it through the day without any “out-of-boat experiences".
 This doesn’t mean that you should take this river lightly!
 The Colorado is a big cold river, and there can be strong currents, eddies, hidden obstacles, and other unforeseen circumstances that may pose a threat.
 Our guides are prepared for this and will steer you in the right direction for a safe and memorable experience.

 Will I get wet?

 Yes.
 This is a river trip!
 You will definitely get wet, at least up to your knees.
 Anything above that is considered a bonus!
-The river is 54°F/10.5°C degrees year round.
+The river is 53°F/10.5°C year round.
 It is quite refreshing during the heat of summer, but unless you want to become part of the polar bear club, too cold for winter swimming.
 Bathing suits are recommended for the hot springs.
 We will give you a dry bag to keep your belongings safe and dry.

 What kind of experience do your guides have?